Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Template.UseComments.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Template.UseComments/
 ---

-# Use comments for each template resource
+# Use comments for each ARM template resource

 ## SYNOPSIS

-Use comments for each resource to communicate purpose.
+Use comments for each resource in ARM template to communicate purpose.

 ## DESCRIPTION